-In the United States, 38,000 people are killed in roadside accidents every year, and over half of those fatalities were drivers.
+In the United States, about tens of thousands of people are killed in roadside accidents every year.
 To reduce this risk, every state requires proof that you know how to operate a vehicle safely according to their guidelines, aka your license!
 Driving without a license can wrack up severe penalties.

 It’s not just about letting your license expire either!
 You can also wrack up penalties if you drive:

 - Without ever attaining a permit or license

 - When your license is revoked or suspended

 - Without your license in the vehicle with you

 - If you move to a new state and do not apply for a new license in the time limit.

 Can I Drive With an Expired License?

 Driving without a license or with an expired license is a gamble and should NOT be done.
 All state laws require drivers to have a license whenever they operate a vehicle on a public road.
 If you are caught, you could face a driving ticket and a variety of other penalties.

 - Fine you up to $250, depending on the state and the circumstances- such as how long your license has been expired